vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-and-effective-altruism.md

 hundred million dollars would probably have been a selfishly smart thing to do.

+### Noble lies?

-[Another comment by Oliver Habryka](https://forum.effectivealtruism.org/posts/xafpj3on76uRDoBja/the-ftx-future-fund-team-has-resigned-1?commentId=NbevNWixq3bJMEW7b) covers more relevant attributes of
+[A comment by Oliver Habryka](https://forum.effectivealtruism.org/posts/xafpj3on76uRDoBja/the-ftx-future-fund-team-has-resigned-1?commentId=NbevNWixq3bJMEW7b) covers more relevant attributes of
 SBF that, if true, could be part of the reason for FTX's ultimate
 collapse: